pjboudrx/interview_projects_jk/README.md

 * Add a UnitOfWork pattern and interface to the project to wrap the repositories
 * Add the Castle Windsor DI framework to the project to inject dependencies and services into the controller(s)
 * Modify the existing Order controller to use the DI injected services and repositories

+### SMTP Service Branch
+There is a hard dependency on the system SMTP libraries.
+Create a service that wraps this and inject it into the controller